ALOE SPECIES & HYBRIDS

 Isn’t it interesting how the same man named three of the families that Aloe has been placed in all in the same publication in the same year?

 It would be interesting to know when the Aloe genus was placed in each family and what family Carl von Linnaeus placed it in when he named the Aloe genus in 1753.
 I have yet to find that answer.
 None of the above families are that old.
 I had thought the Aloe was in the Liliaceae family until 2009 when it was reclassified by the Phylogeny Group (the APG III system) and placed it in the Xanthorrhoeaceae family.
-But that would be weird because the 2010 version of The Plant List included it in the Asparagaceae Family.
+But that would be weird because the 2010 version of The Plant List included it in the plant family Asparagaceae.
 But then the 2013 version said it was in the Xanthorrhoeaceae family.
 THEN the APG IV system placed the Aloe in the Asphodelaceae (subfamily Asphodeloidae) in 2016.
-Llifle (Encyclopedia of Living Forms) and the SucculentGuide both say Aloe is currently in the Aloaceae family.

 An article in Phytotaxa in 2013 talks about the reclassification of the Aloe genus… It is VERY complex but very informative.
 The title of the article is (I hope you are sitting down), “A revised generic classification for Aloe (Xanthorrhoeaceae subfam.
 Asphodelaceae)“.